afallahi/nest-cgrs-pg/README.md

 select * from UserTable;
 ```

-- Run as a local Nest app: Use commane `nest start` and open `http://localhost:3000/user/all` to get the list of users or use Postman and create a POST request to `http://localhost:3000/user/add` to add a new user.
+Run `nest start`

+Open `http://localhost:3000/user/all` to get the list of users or use Postman and create a POST request to `http://localhost:3000/user/add` to add a new user.

-- Run as a local cloud lambda application: Use command `sls offline start` and follow the generated urls to communicate with the app, e.g. open `http://localhost:3000/dev/user/all` to get the list of users.
+### Run as a local cloud lambda application with local db

+Use command `sls offline start` and follow the generated urls to communicate with the app, e.g. open `http://localhost:3000/dev/user/all` to get the list of users.

+### Run as a local cloud lambda application with RDS on cloud

+Use CloudFormation to create PostgreSQL RDS on AWS:

+`aws cloudformation deploy --stack-name  users-api-db --template-file rds.yaml`

+Use command `sls offline start` and follow the generated urls to communicate with the app.